How to Write a Vision Statement for BusinessAbbakin

 #2.
 Brand Promise

-While a brand promise let’s your potential customers know what to expect – think of promise as reliability, quality, speed, etc – yet, a brand purpose goes much deeper.
+While a brand promise let’s your potential customers know what to expect, you should think of promise as the reliability, quality, speed, convenience, trust, safety, etc., that your customers will enjoy.
+Yet, a brand purpose goes much deeper as mentioned.

-Since the brand purpose is the WHY we are in the business, effective brand story or promise reflects motivations or the importance people attach to the organisation’s products or services.
+Since the brand purpose is the WHY we are in the business, effective brand story or promise reflects motivations or the importance people attach to the organization’s products or services.

 It’s what you stand for and HOW YOU BEHAVE.